 Bylaws enacted by vote of the entire congregation and policies developed and approved by the Board of Directors are the governing documents for the UUFW.
-During 2015-2016, we will be transitioning to a policy-based governance model to establish clear responsibility and accountability for achieving our mission and realizing our vision for the future.
+During 2015-2016, we transitioned to a policy-based governance model to establish clear responsibility and accountability for achieving our mission and realizing our vision for the future.

 As a self-governing religious organization, the congregation holds the Board of Directors accountable through the election process.
 Board members serve two-year terms, which are staggered for continuity.
 Each year at the Annual Meeting, the congregation elects a vice-president and new Board members to replace those who have completed their two years.
 The following year, the vice-president becomes president, and the outgoing president remains on the Board as a non-voting member.
 The Board elects from its members a secretary, a treasurer and chairmen of personnel, stewardship and governance committees.
 The Board may also create additional ad hoc or standing committees as needs arise.